COMAC logo

 CJ-1000A domestic engine certification

-The CJ-1000A engine, designed to replace the Western-made LEAP-1C on the C919, is nearing flight certification.
-Expected to be certified by 2027-2028 with mass production from around 2030, reducing dependence on Western supply chains.
+The CJ-1000A engine, designed to replace the Western LEAP-1C on the C919, has completed flight-testing on a Y-20 testbed and is now expected to be certified in 2027-2028, enter daily C919 service around 2028-2029, and reach mass production by ~2030, reducing dependence on Western supply chains.

 2027-2028